jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/linear_model/comut_pheatmap_up_rescaled.png)

+There do seem to be some cases of reduced co-mutation frequency in the *KRAS* G13D tumor samples. **These data should be taken into account when deciding on which genes to pursue *in vivo*.**

 ### Functional enrichment

-I used the ['enrichR'](https://cran.r-project.org/web/packages/enrichR/index.html) package to identify functionalities enriched in the genes that had G13D-specific genetic dependencies.
+I used the ['enrichR'](https://cran.r-project.org/web/packages/enrichR/index.html) ([Chen *et al.*, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-128); [Kuleshov *et al.*, 2016](https://academic.oup.com/nar/article/44/W1/W90/2499357)) package to identify functionalities enriched in the genes that had G13D-specific genetic dependencies.
 The bar-plot below shows the identified functions along the y-axis and the corresponding p-value along the x-axis.
 The fraction at the end of each bar is the fraction of genes associated with the term that are in the list.
 The genes along the bar are those that are associated with the term.

 ![](images/hit_annotation/fxnal_anno_plot.png)

 ### PPI subnetwork

-I extracted the subnetwork of the protein-protein interaction network (source: [High-quality INTeractomes database](http://hint.yulab.org); nodes = genes, edges = physical interactions) that contained most of the genes that had G13D-specific genetic dependencies and any other nodes that are connected to at least three of these genes.
+I extracted the subnetwork of the protein-protein interaction network (source: [High-quality INTeractomes database](http://hint.yulab.org); nodes = genes, edges = physical interactions) that contained most of the genes that had G13D-specific genetic dependencies and any other nodes that are connected to at least three of these genes ("bridge" nodes).

 The two plots below show the same nodes, but the second only includes the physical interactions with the genes with genetic effects.

-The shade of the edge indicates the how many of the nodes it connects were from the genetic dependency analysis (either "both", "one", or "neither").
+The shade of the edge indicates how many of the nodes it connects were from the genetic dependency analysis (either "both", "one", or "neither").
 The color of the node indicates the coefficient; a positive coefficient (red) indicates that the targeting of the gene was predictive of *reduced* lethality, and blue the opposite.
 The size of the node indicates its centrality in the network (an indicator of importance).

 ![](images/hit_annotation/dep_ppi_plot.png)

 ![](images/hit_annotation/dep_filtedges_ppi_plot.png)

-The following plot of the subnetwork of the PPI shows only the nodes of genes identified to have a G13D genetic dependency.
+The following plot of the subnetwork of the PPI shows only the nodes of genes identified to have a *KRAS* G13D genetic dependency.

 ![](images/hit_annotation/def_onlydeps_ppi_plot.png)

-The subnetwork can be dissected by clustering.
+The subnetwork can be dissected by clustering to extract modules within the subnetwork.

 ![](images/hit_annotation/dep_clustered_ppi_plot.png)